jcmarsh/S3RES/README.md

   * `replicas.h` -
   * `taslimited.h` -
   * `time.h` -
 * `./player_translator_driver/` - Connects to the player instance running the simulator on a different machine.
 It translate between player and pipes.
-Launches and then connects to Benchmaker.
+Launches and then connects to Benchmarker.
   * `baseline.cfg` - example player config
-  * `translator_driver.cc` - The Player plugin-able driver.
+  * `translator_driver.cc` - The Player plugin driver.
 * `./plumber/` - Need a way to describe a graph of components, and then initiate the system.
 Plumber does that.
   * `pb.l` and `pb.y` - The Flex and Bison files describing the custom language used.
 See `/controllers/configs/` for examples.
   * `plumbing.c` -